reactables/reactables/README.md

 1. Reusability and Framework agnostic

     - Reactables can easily integrate with any UI framework/library or vanilla JS - making them highly reusuable.

+### Scalability

+Reactables can start small, then later combine with others to make larger more complex ones - making them highly scalable.

 ### Predictable State Updates